EmmanuelRoux/ngx-matomo-client/README.md

 #### Consent opt-in

 By default, no consent is required.
-To manage consent opt-in, first set dedicated configuration option `requireConsent` to either `MatomoConsentMode.COOKIE` or `MatomoConsentMode.TRACKING`:
+To manage consent opt-in, first set dedicated configuration option `requireConsent` to either `'cookie'` or `'tracking'`:

 - In the context of <b>tracking consent</b> no cookies will be used and no tracking request will be sent unless consent was given.
 As soon as consent was given, tracking requests will be sent and cookies will be used.